Big Picture Thinkers Ponder Deficits, The Fed, The Dollar And Gold

 Pomboy and Williams are attracted to gold because they believe that, for all its faults as an anchor of currency, it is the least faulty solution out there, and far preferable to the place where fiat money ineluctably leads.

-In Pomboy's recent newsletter, one of the "Trump Cards" from the title was the notion that our President might require China to pay for the coronavirus by forgiving the trillion dollars or so that we owe its central bank.
+In Pomboy's recent piece, one of the "Trump Cards" from the title was the notion that our President might require China to pay for the coronavirus by forgiving the trillion dollars or so that we owe its central bank.

 But even if it doesn't come to that (which it probably won't since the $1t we owe China is a drop in our rapidly expanding bucket of borrowing) the US still has a trump card it can play in the new world order.
 And this one is also one of the President's legendary affections.
 No. I'm not talking about exotic models.
 I'm talking about gold.